Posted in Uncategorized on August 31, 2020

 We also calculated and displayed the average cost of an emergency room visit throughout each state.
 Unsurprisingly, we found the lowest cost in Hawaii (under $1,000 per visit on average).
 To illustrate just how pricey emergency care can be, 13 states display average emergency room visit costs in excess of $1,500 per visit!

 Finally, we calculated the average life expectancy in every state, incorporating our data on the average number of primary care and emergency room visits people in each state tend to average throughout their lifetimes.
 We found that on average, people in Mississippi have the shortest life expectancies in the country (75 years of age).
-13 different states feature life average expectancies at least five full years more, with Hawaii leading the way at an average life expectancy of 82 years of age.
+13 different states feature life average expectancies of at least five full years more, with Hawaii leading the way with an average life expectancy of 82 years of age.

-Unfortunately, regardless of where you live, trips to the doctor and emergency medical services are inevitable and costly!.
-While many primary, specialized, and emergent healthcare visits are successful, unfortunately mistakes in patient care are real.
+Unfortunately, regardless of where you live, trips to the doctor and emergency medical services are inevitable and costly!
+While many primary, specialized, and emergent healthcare visits are successful, unfortunately, mistakes in patient care are real.
 If you believe that you or a loved one suffered an injury as a result of a healthcare provider’s error, our medical malpractice experts here at Weiss & Paarz may be able to help.

 The information and specific statistics displayed above are solely designed to provide general knowledge to the public and are being used as a part of attorney marketing.
-Cited statistics and statements were taken from research of various independent websites (referenced above).
+Cited statistics and statements were taken from the research of various independent websites (referenced above).
 Weiss & Paarz did not take any steps to replicate the findings of any sources used in this infographic, nor were the numbers or results displayed above independently verified by Weiss & Paarz.